 Those are my three steps to cultivating positive female friendships and you may wonder why it's all about you.
 That's because it is.
 If we don't currently have the type of friends we would like to have, something in us needs adjustment.
 It is truly that simple and I speak from experience.

-I'm 50 years old and I have the best, most positive female friendships I've had in my entire life and they become deeper and more meaningful every single day.
+I'm in my 50's and I have the best, most positive female friendships I've had in my entire life and they become deeper and more meaningful every single day.
 I know how important these friendships are to women and that's why I do what I do at Positive Women Rock.